 Even this extreme test that simulates large building collapse showed that Coinplate Alpha is ultra durable.
 It is not a surprise for us as it was designed and made that way!

 Also, you can see in the photo, that Jameson opened the device before crushing it.
 He used his press on a single plate, not on a double plate sandwich.
 This means that in real-world situations, even high impact and pressure will not scratch your seed phrase inside.
 Coinplate steel crypto wallet offers exceptional protection against destruction, and it is even stronger when closed.
 This is quite unique Coinplate feature.

-As noted above, Jameson Lopp’s stress tests prove again that Coinplate Alpha (and our other steel crypto wallets) offers exceptional protection of your seed phrase against any possible disasters and accidents.
+As noted above, Jameson Lopp’s stress tests prove again that Coinplate Alpha (and our other metal crypto wallets) offers exceptional protection of your seed phrase against any possible disasters and accidents.